 The microbiome’s association with health and disease

 The human microbiome has been linked to a wide range of serious diseases, from infectious etiologies like Clostridium difficile to complex chronic conditions like obesity and Crohn’s disease.
 Recent discoveries have demonstrated a compelling and previously underappreciated link between human health and the trillions of microbes that live within us.

 Yet, it is unclear from these associative studies whether microbial dysbiosis causes disease or whether disease causes microbial dysbiosis.
-Although cross-sectional work is intriguing, it can only show correlation, not causation.
+Although observational work is intriguing, it can only show correlation, not causation.

 Solving the puzzle of causality